India Knight: Early life

+In a newspaper interview in 2000, Knight stated that in England she was educated at the French Lycée and Wycombe Abbey both of which she was expelled from.
+She later won an exhibition to read Modern and Medieval Languages at Trinity College, Cambridge.

 Personal life

-Knight lives in Suffolk with her partner and daughter.
 Her first marriage was to Jeremy Langmead, former editor of Wallpaper* magazine and Esquire magazine.
 The couple have two sons.
-When they divorced, they lived in houses a few doors apart in Primrose Hill; he subsequently left London for Youngsbury House in Hertfordshire.
+When they divorced, they lived in houses a few doors apart in Primrose Hill.

 Her third child's father is author Andrew O'Hagan.

-In December 2015 she announced her forthcoming marriage to former MP Eric Joyce, her boyfriend of six years..
+In December 2015 she announced her forthcoming marriage to former Labour MP Eric Joyce, her boyfriend of six years.
+Knight lives in Suffolk with Joyce and her daughter.
 On 6 November 2018, Joyce was arrested and charged with downloading child abuse images.
 He was found guilty and handed a suspended sentence in August 2020.

 Political views

 In August 2014, Knight was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.